weld/core/jsf/numberguess/readme.txt

 First, set up the eclipse environment:

- mvn clean eclipse:clean eclipse:eclipse -Djetty-ide
+ mvn clean eclipse:clean eclipse:eclipse -Pjetty-ide

 Next, put all the needed resources into the src/main/webapp

- mvn war:inplace -Djetty-ide
+ mvn war:inplace -Pjetty-ide

-Now, you are ready to run the server in Eclipse; find the Start class in src/main/jetty, and run it's main method as a Java Application.
+Now, you are ready to run the server in Eclipse; find the Start class in src/jetty/java, and run it's main method as a Java Application.
 The server will launch.
 You'll find the application at http://localhost:8080